galaxiajs/msw-ssr-interceptor/README.md

 - Override mock handlers on a per-test basis in SSR apps
 - Reset overidden mock handlers in SSR apps

+And that is it, no more and no less.
+The scope of this library is much smaller (to fix the SSR story in msw), and so it may have some gaps in features.

 ## Usage

-Usage should be identical to that of the [`setupServer`](https://mswjs.io/docs/api/setup-server/) API.
+Usage is identical to that of the [`setupServer`](https://mswjs.io/docs/api/setup-server/) API.

 First, setup your mocks: